saz/puppet-php/README.md

 The first source that exists will be used.
-This makes it quite easy to have different files for different systems without duplicating to much of your puppet definition.
+This makes it quite easy to have different files for different systems without duplicating any of your definitions.

 This is even possible, if you manage multiple modules!

 But if you really need to set a different source, this is possible, too.